maybebyte/flask-patient-registration/README.md

 - HyperText Transport Protocol Secure (HTTPS) support.
 [See Request For Comments (RFC) 9325](https://datatracker.ietf.org/doc/rfc9325) for more details on secure configuration.
-- Patient management kept behind a login.
+- Patient management kept behind a login, and therapists can only manage their own patients.
 - Fine-grained access controls with a robust security model from the start.
 - Secure deployment on a server that meets Health Insurance